Spyro 2: Ripto's Rage!: Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 However, Chris Kramer of NextGen said that the game "feels like a kids' title, but it has more meat to it than the first, and the cute graphics may make your girlfriend finally stop cooing over those damn Pokémon."
 In Japan, where the game was ported for release under the name Spyro X Sparx: Tondemo Tours (スパイロ×スパークス トンでもツアーズ, Supairo × Supākusu Tondemo Tsuāzu) on March 16, 2000, Famitsu gave it a score of 30 out of 40.
 GamePro said of the game, "If you simply loved the first Spyro, or are very intrigued by the second, you can't go wrong with Spyro 2: Ripto's Rage.
 Once you get over its cute exterior, you'll find an excellent platform action/adventure game ripe with the goods that make gaming great."

 The game received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 units in the UK.

+By December 1999, the game sold a million copies in North America.
 As of June 30, 2007, the game sold more than 3.4 million units.

-The game was a finalist for the "Console Children's/Family Game of the Year", "Outstanding Achievement in Art Direction", and "Outstanding Achievement in Animation" Awards at the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, all of which went to Pokémon Snap (Children's/Family) and Final Fantasy VIII (Art Direction, Animation), respectively.
+Spyro 2: Ripto's Rage! received nominations for "Console Children's/Family Title of the Year", "Outstanding Achievement in Art Direction", and "Outstanding Achievement in Animation" during the AIAS' 3rd Annual Interactive Achievement Awards; they were ultimately awarded to Pokémon Snap (Children's/Family) and Final Fantasy VIII (Art Direction, Animation).